-- 1.formulate kinetic models of robot manipulators based on their mechanical specifications using Denavit-Hartenberg method 2.write a computer programme function for robot tool positioning by solving the inverse kinematics problem for a 6-axis robot manipulator with rotational joints where the last three axes intersect in a single point - 3.explain basic robot manipulator control methods - 4.list the basic types of motors and sensors used in robotics and explain the basic applications of sensors in robotics - 5.develop a basic computer programme for robot manipulator control - 6.develop a basic computer programme for mobile robot control
+2.formulate kinetic models of robot manipulators based on their mechanical specifications using Denavit-Hartenberg method 3.write a computer programme function for robot tool positioning by solving the inverse kinematics problem for 6-axis robot manipulator with rotational joints where the last three axes intersect in a single point

+4.explain basic robot manipulator control methods

+5.list the basic types of motors and sensors used in robotics and explain the basic applications of sensors in robotics 6.explain the basic methods for mobile robot path planning

-Introduction to robotics - basic terms, classification of robots and their applications.
+Introduction to robotics: basic terms, classification of robots and their applications.
+Description of the position and orientation of a rigid body.
+Transformation between coordinate systems.
 Direct and inverse kinematics of a robot manipulator.
 Denavit-Hartenberg convention.
-Robot manipulator trajectory planning.
 Dynamic model of a robot manipulator.
+Newton-Euler and Langrange method.
 Position and force control of a robot manipulator.
 Sensors and actuators in robotics.
+Basics of robot vision.
 Basics of mobile robotics.
 Robot motion planning.
 Basics of mobile robot localisation.
-Description of robot pose uncertainty.
-Mobile robot localisation using Extended Kalman Filter (EKF) and Particle filter.
-Simultaneous Localisation and Mapping (SLAM).

-7 3 \ · · /

 1.5.
-Teaching methods Lecture Laboratory exercises
+Teaching methods Lecture Auditory exercises Laboratory exercises

 1.6.
 Comments

+1.7.
+Student obligations